-The attraction of Namchi is partially natural and partially man made.
-The Chardham Temple on the hill top and the Samdruptse statue, are man made attractions that Indian tourists find quite attractive.
-Even the Namchi market and its well maintained central park is a good place to spend leisurely hours.
+The attraction of Namchi is partially natural and partially man-made.
+The Chardham Temple on the hilltop and the Samdruptse statue, are man-made attractions that Indian tourists find quite attractive.
+Even the Namchi market and its well-maintained central park is a good place to spend leisurely hours.

 Things to see and do

-This monastery is located close to the Samdruptse statue, its a peaceful place where you can spend a few moments among the chants of the monks in a well maintained and preserved monastery.
+This monastery is located close to the Samdruptse statue, it's a peaceful place where you can spend a few moments among the chants of the monks in a well-maintained and preserved monastery.

-Tarey Bhir view point
+Tarey Bhir viewpoint

-About 16 kms from Namchi town near the village of Sadam is the location of Tarey Bhir.
-It is a long ridge that spans east to west with deep gorge on one side.
+About 16 km from Namchi town near the village of Sadam is the location of Tarey Bhir.
+It is a long ridge that spans east to west with a deep gorge on one side.
 The total length of the steep ridge is about a kilometre.
 The government here has constructed pedestrian footsteps which you can follow to take the long ridge walk.
-The views from the top is great with Kalimpong, Teesta Bazar, Rongpo, Tinchuley, Peshok, Ichey Gaon and many other tourist destinations visible from here.
+The views from the top are great with Kalimpong, Teesta Bazar, Rongpo, Tinchuley, Peshok, Ichey Gaon and many other tourist destinations visible from here.

 Temi Tea Garden

 The only tea garden in Sikkim has located 30 km from Namchi which is an hour's drive.
 The organic tea garden produces some of the best tea in the region.
 Temi is a popular tourist destination and there are tourist accommodations available nearby for an overnight stay.

 Indian Himalayan Centre for Adventure and Eco-tourism has located about 15 km from Namchi.
 Within the compound, there is also a tourist accommodation with great mountain views.
 Tourists visit the IHCAE compound for a panoramic mountain view of the surrounding.
 There is a nice restaurant here which offers good Indian and continental food.